nada1267/End-to-End-AI-Resume-Screening-System/README.md

 # End-to-End-AI-Resume-Screening-System
 This project aims to develop an AI-powered system that automates the resume screening process . the system will analyze resumes by extracting key information like skills, experience and education, and compare them  to job requirements . using machine learning algorithms, it will based on how well they match the job description.
 ## The goal of the project?
+## Current Features

- ✅ Upload Resumes (**PDF or Text**).
+✅ Upload resumes (PDF or Text)

- ✅ Job Description as input.

- ✅ Text analysis.

- ✅ calculate matching score.

- ✅ Rank Job Aplliers.
+✅ Resume text extraction and preprocessing

+✅ NLP-based text analysis using TF-IDF

+✅ Resume classification using Machine Learning

+✅ Flask-based web application

+## Upcoming Features

+🚧 Job description matching

+🚧 Matching score calculation

+🚧 Applicant ranking system
 # Technology Used
 - [Python 3.x](https://www.python.org)
 - [Scikit-learn](https://scikit-learn.org/stable/)